|

 x x

-proudly open 2 Spades.
-But what if partner only plays weak
+bids, we would proudly open 2 Spades.
+But what if partner

-three bids as preempts?
-With such solid values, we recommend
+only plays weak three bids as preempts?
+With such solid

-claiming you could have sworn you saw 7 Spades.
-Perhaps a
+feign ignorance, claiming you could have sworn you saw 7

-Club was mixed in with all those Spades - after all, the
+Spades.
+Perhaps a Club was mixed in with all those Spades -

-opening preempts.
-Still, let's explore some of the
+good grasp of opening preempts.
+Still, let's explore some of

-subtleties of these bids.
-As our regular BridgeHands readers
+the subtleties of these bids.
+As our regular BridgeHands

-will attest, whenever we look at our hand we should consider
+readers will attest, whenever we look at our hand we should

 of Anticipation."
 This rule advocates we consider other